Sustainable Agriculture Institute

 The responsibility of resolving a conflict of interest starts from the immediate supervisor and may reach senior management.
 All conflicts of interest will be resolved as fairly as possible.
 Senior management has the responsibility of the final decision when a solution can not be found.

 In general, employees are advised to refrain from letting personal and/or financial interests and external activities come into opposition with the company’s fundamental interests.

 Note: The same principles apply to the company in regards to its clients.
-When applicable, we are committed to not offer services or form partnerships with companies who are in direct competition with one of our existing clients.
+When applicable, we are committed to not offer services or form partnerships with companies that are in direct competition with one of our existing clients.